Case Study Banner

 Project Overview

 Ria is a money transfer app, that allows users to transfer funds internationally.
-The goal was to improve the error resolution to reduce drop-off rate.
+The goal was to improve the error resolution to reduce customer drop-off rate within the payments funnel.
+Achieved an 80% reduction in customer drop-off by leveraging product metrics and qualitative research methods.

 Data-driven design